 Now let’s look at the best options for reusable menstrual products.

-Reusable Menstrual Cup
+Reusable Menstrual Cup or Disc

 A menstrual cup is a small, bell-shaped cup that is generally made from medical grade silicone and used internally to collect menstrual blood.
 Menstrual cups have no known instances of TSS, as they catch menstrual flow instead of absorbing it.